Father charged with drowning his three young children

 Their father, Jason Karels, 35, wasn't home when the bodies were found, but a few hours later, Illinois State Police spotted his car on Interstate 57 and, following a chase across multiple highways, Karels crashed in a wooded area along Interstate 80, authorities said.

-As police and firefighters were pulling Karel from the wreck, he admitted he'd killed his children and added that he'd made multiple suicide attempts.
+As police and firefighters were pulling Karels from the wreck, he admitted he'd killed his children and added that he'd made multiple suicide attempts.

 Autopsies found the preliminary cause of death for all three children was consistent with drowning, according to Lake County Coroner's Office chief deputy Steve Newton.